Dracula (1979 film): Production

 Langella wanted to explore sides of the character which weren't shown before: "I decided he was a highly vulnerable and erotic man, not cool and detached and with no sense of humour or humanity.
 I didn't want him to appear stilted, stentorian or authoritarian as he's often presented.
 I wanted to show a man who, while evil, was lonely and could fall in love".

 Langella held this view many years after the release of the movie.
-In his 2017 interview during SITGES film festival he said that he "saw a gentleman in [Dracula], while the bad guys were the ones who wanted to destroy him, and we see that today in many instances: ignorance leads to the desire to destroy different people, there is the suffering of homosexuals, or women."
+In his 2017 interview during Sitges Film Festival he said that he "saw a gentleman in [Dracula], while the bad guys were the ones who wanted to destroy him, and we see that today in many instances: ignorance leads to the desire to destroy different people, there is the suffering of homosexuals, or women."
 Langella remembers that the beginning of shooting was very disorganized.
 The cinematographer was changed and they had continual changes of plans.
 However, the actor said that the process "turned out well" in the end.

 However, Langella's most vivid memories were his efforts to create a different Dracula.
 "I did not want to look like Bela Lugosi, or Christopher Lee", remembers Langella.
 He thus read the novel and found the character to be "gothic, elegant, lonely, without anyone who understood his problem, which consisted of the need for blood to survive."
 Langella also understood that the attraction that the character produced among women was key to realize his enormous "power of seduction", which Langella did not hesitate to use.

+Badham hired composer John Williams to write the musical score for the film.
+Williams was originally set to score Ronald Neame's sci-fi disaster Meteor, but numerous production delays forced Williams to step back from the project, freeing him to work with Badham.
+Williams recorded the score with the renowned London Symphony Orchestra in the spring of 1979.
+The original soundtrack album was released by MCA Records, followed by a Deluxe Edition encompassing the complete score by Varèse Sarabande in 2018.